Vault 164 Restaurant Review, San Mateo

 Why did we dine here? – Vault 164 recently opened in downtown San Mateo.
 This restaurant is one of a few high end American eateries in this area.
 This welcome addition has very nice, modern decor, making one feel like they were in San Francisco, not the suburbs.
 The chef is Carlos Salcedo (Max’s).
 This joins old school Viognier and 231 Ellsworth as the high end American dining establishments in this area.
-Our last visit was in early 2013.
+Our last visit was in Fall 2013.

 Insider Tip – Make reservations as this place was crowded for dinner.

 Location – Downtown San Mateo

 Opened – January 2012

 Service – Vault 164 had very good service with a friendly waitress who helped us navigate the menu as well as kept our experience positive.